justliam42/MSOE-notes/Classes/CPE 1500/Week 5 - Combination building blocks - multiplexer, decoder, encoder.md

 also takes an active-low-control signal

 #### 7-segment display
-Each number is representing one si
+Each number is representing one side of the 7-segment display it could have active-high segments, or it could have active-low segments.